hollorol/AgroMo/README.md

 - [ ] Data defining the plots can be exported into various file formats (e.g. xlsx, csv, etc.) by clicking the [EXPORT] button.

 ### AgroMo Grid

+#### Queries:
+NOTES: 1) in case no depth info is provided in a soil related query, by default it referes to the top soil (0-30 cm depth)
+- sandy soils
+- soils with SOM greater than 2%